kaisewhite/alpaca-trading-bot/README.md

-# 🤖 RSI-Based TSLA Trading Bot
+# 🤖 RSI-Based Trading Bot

-An automated trading bot that leverages RSI (Relative Strength Index) and ChatGPT's AI capabilities to make data-driven trading decisions for Tesla (TSLA) stock.
+An automated trading bot that leverages RSI (Relative Strength Index) and ChatGPT's AI capabilities to make data-driven trading decisions.

 ## 🔄 How It Works